Amirboroomand/php-language-programming/README.md

 Booleans are often used in conditional testing.
 You will learn more about conditional testing in a later chapter of this tutorial.

 PHP Array

+An array stores multiple values in one single variable.

+In the following example $cars is an array.
+The PHP var_dump() function returns the data type and value: